ExitTrance/HaskellBookAnswers/Chapter_9/ChapterExercises.md

--- This code is incredibly error prone if not enough care -- is taking with the values supplied to mod.
+-- This code is incredibly error prone if not enough care -- is taken with the values supplied to mod.
 However, -- it does work with both upper case and lower case letters, -- and does not lose them during encryption and decryption.